 Dia de los Muertos (Day of the Dead) is a spectacular event.
-Not to be confused with Halloween, Dia de los Muertos is Mexican holiday that honors deceased loved ones on November 2nd.
+Not to be confused with Halloween, Dia de los Muertos is a Mexican holiday on November 2nd that honors deceased loved ones.
 Traditions include decorating alters with sugar skulls and marigolds as well as food and pictures.
 The art itself is vibrant, detailed and rich in history.

 The sugar skulls fascinate me the most.
 They aren’t meant to be scary, but rather fun and celebratory.
 Still, relaying that message to young kids can be tough.
 Inevitable, someone (usually a boy!) will want to create the scariest skull possible–blood, vampire teeth and gore.
 Oh well.
 I suppose that can be fun, too.
 I just prefer the flowers and glitter!